Chinmay922/Deep-Learning-with-HPC/README.md

 * Change the Number of Epochs, Learning Rate, Batch Size and check your test accuracy everytime.

 2) Modify the code for better performance by using two GPUs and check your GPU performance again and test accuracy.
+Also try changing the CNN model to different models.
+Refer - https://pytorch.org/docs/stable/torchvision/models.html

 3) Plotting the accuracy against the number of training Epochs on a Graph using matplotlib.
 Plotting the graph for Epochs in range vs Training Accuracy.

-4)
+4) Improving the network model for better training accuracy using different CNN model, batch size, Learning rate, and Epochs.
+Plotting the graph everytime for analyzing.

+5) Performing a model inference for a certain images.
+You can change other images.
+The image shall include the object which belongs to the category of the training dataset.

 # Dependencies

+* Multiple GPU
-CIFAR 10 Dataset - https://www.cs.toronto.edu/~kriz/cifar.html (Python Version)
+* CIFAR 10 Dataset - https://www.cs.toronto.edu/~kriz/cifar.html (Python Version)
+* Jupyter Notebook
+* Matplotlib python

+# License
+Copyright (C) 2020 Chinmay Rathod.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/